argoproj-labs/argocd-agent/README.md

 ## Status and current limitations

+> [!WARNING]
-**Important notice:** The `argocd-agent` project has just been born and is far from ready for general consumption.
+> **Important notice:** The `argocd-agent` project has just been born and is far from ready for general consumption.
 We decided to make the code available as early as possible to attract potential collaborators and contributors along the way, and to get input from the community as the project progresses.

 You can check the
 [issue tracker](https://github.com/argoproj-labs/argocd-agent/issues)